scottishgovernment/economicactionplan.mygov.scot/pages/innovation/data-driven.md

 ![A circuit board](/assets/images/pageimages/innovation5.jpg)
 <br>
 <hr>
-* **£300 million investment in data-driven innovation through the Edinburgh and South East Region City Deal**
+* **£300 million investment in data-driven innovation through the [Edinburgh and South East Scotland Region City Deal](http://www.acceleratinggrowth.org.uk/)**
 * **£1.5 million over 3 years to support the establishment of a UNICEF Data for Children Hub in Scotland in partnership with UNICEF, The Data Lab and the University of Edinburgh**
 * **£13.5m to support the next phase of The Data Lab Innovation Centre to cement Scotland’s position as a global data leader**

 <hr>

-We are investing £300 million in the Edinburgh City Deal which, with other partners will deliver an overall £1.3bn investment to unlock the region’s potential to become a global powerhouse in data-driven innovation.
+We are investing £300 million in the [Edinburgh City Deal](http://www.acceleratinggrowth.org.uk/) which, with other partners will deliver an overall £1.3bn investment to unlock the region’s potential to become a global powerhouse in data-driven innovation.

 Our investment in The Data Lab and Censis will promote digitisation across our industries and help address the digital and data skills gap.

 ## Digital Skills

-Since 2014, we have provided Skills Development Scotland with £10.5 million to deliver a digital skills programme including support for CodeClan, an industry-led digital skills academy in Edinburgh.
+Since 2014, we have provided [Skills Development Scotland](https://www.skillsdevelopmentscotland.co.uk/) with £10.5 million to deliver a digital skills programme including support for [CodeClan](https://codeclan.com/), an industry-led digital skills academy in Edinburgh.
 Organisations like CodeClan are changing the fortunes of many.

 ## Digital Growth Fund